 A big problem with outdoor sources of water is that of chemical pollution.
 And that translates to your dog becoming poisoned when they drink these polluted waters.
 The major culprits here are gasoline and oil that leaks from outboard motors and into the water.
 Both are highly toxic to animals and many dogs die each years as a result of drinking chemically polluted water.

 Also, when it rains there is runoff from the surrounding land.
 This runoff will often contain lethal levels of pesticides and herbicides.
-This will eventually enter the water and stay near the shore for a few days.
+This will eventually enter the water and remain near the shore for a few days.
 Drinking these chemicals will make your dog very ill.
 High levels of pesticides will kill the animal.

 When an animal drinks salt water in large quantities they will become dehydrated.
 This is a serious condition in animals if not treated quickly.
 Dogs that drink salty ocean water may also develop diarrhea which can speed up the dehydration process and place the animal's life in danger.